Compyx/vice-joydriver-test/README.md

 # VICE joystick driver testing

-Small test program to figure out how to query joysticks on various OSes for new joystick drivers for the non-SDL UIs.
+Small test program to figure out how to query joysticks on various OSes for new joystick drivers for the non-SDL UIs in [VICE](https://github.com/VICE-Team/svn-mirror/).
 Very much a work in progress.